Looking for the Best Subcontractor Certificate Of Insurance Tracking Platform?

 Insurance is not protection against what will happen; insurance is protection against what can happen, and no one predicts accidents.

 Companies like yours often approach subcontractor insurance tracking from a variety of ways.
 Sometimes, either because of good planning or because of bad past experiences, companies use solutions like myCOI for fully managed certificates of insurance for subcontractors.
 Sometimes, companies use manual processes like Excel spreadsheets or even paper checklists.
+No matter what insurance tracking platform they choose, it’s because they know a certificate of insurance tracking platform is critical.

 Sometimes, even when they request COIs, they don’t even look at them.